wang-haoxian/sharockys.github.io/content/en/posts/llm_translator/index.md

 <Meaning-Based Translation>
 ```

 This prompt gives us a good start.
 These steps are expensive together.
 And there is a bug in the workflow: the step 1 's output is not used in the following steps.
+Aside from the cost issue, after several trials, I found this prompt doesn't work well for my task, the translation is not accurate and the output is not readable.

 I also tried to make it with Chain of Thought.
-The result is not good and it is no longer deterministic in terms of translation quality and formatting for our task.
+I asked the model to make a plan for the translation to simulate these steps.
+The result is not good and it is no longer deterministic in terms of translation quality and formatting for our task without adding a lot of overhead on the length of the prompt and the inference time.

 ### My prompt
 After several trials with ChatGPT and local LMs with LM Studio, I found that the following prompt is enough for my task.